Cynthia Chaplin, Executive Fellow

 Karen Taylor, Executive Fellow

 Karen Taylor has over 25 years of relevant senior executive financial and energy experience.
 She was a top-ranked equity analyst for 16 years with TD Securities and BMO Capital Markets covering the pipeline, energy utility and power generation sectors.
 Karen also served as the Executive Advisor to the Chair of the Ontario Energy Board and was a Member of the Ontario Energy Board, the independent agency that regulates and determines rates for Ontario’s natural gas and electric transmission and distribution utilities in the public interest.
 In addition, she served as Special Advisor to the Chair of the Ontario Securities Commission.
 Currently, she is the Vice Chair of the Council for Clean & Reliable Energy, a non-profit organization that provides a platform for public dialogue and analysis on subjects related to energy policy and governance.
 She is also an independent energy consultant to industry and investors, with deep experience in capital markets, regulatory policy and infrastructure investing.
-Karen has a Bachelor of Commerce degree with a Major in Finance with Distinction from the University of Alberta, and a Master of Business Administration with Honours from Richard Ivey School of Business, University of Western Ontario.
+Karen has a Bachelor of Commerce degree with a Major in Finance with Distinction from the University of Alberta, and an MBA from Ivey Business School, Western University.
 She is a Chartered Financial Analyst and has the ICD.D designation from the Institute of Corporate Directors.

 Peter Tertzakian, Executive-in-Residence

 Peter Tertzakian is an economist, investment strategist, author, podcaster and public speaker on issues vital to the future of energy.
 He is Deputy Director at the ARC Energy Research Institute, and Chief Energy Economist and Managing Director at ARC Financial.
 He has clocked over 30 years of experience in the business of energy, spanning all systems from oil and gas to renewables.
 He is the host of the ARC Energy Ideas podcast, a regular columnist for the National Post, and a public speaker on the future of energy and Canada’s role in meeting evolving global energy demand.
 He is also an Adjunct Professor at the University of Calgary.